>

 A variant of the Two Sisters, with a walk-on part for an extra sister, and no al-fresco instrument-making workshop.
 It’s in Broadwood’s English County Songs but this is the melody Sandra [Kerr] remembers John Faulkner singing.

-Elspeth Cowie sang Twa Sisters in 2000 on her CD Naked Voice.
+Elspeth Cowie sang Twa Sisters on her 2000 CD Naked Voice with lyrics very similar to Pentangle’s Cruel Sister.
+She noted:

 Jim Malcolm sang Cruel Sister in 2000 on his album Resonance.
 He noted: